tommyhuangthu/EvoEF/README.md

-# Introduction to EvoEF
+# Introduction
 EvoEF is an abbreviated name of the **Evo**Design physcics-base **E**nergy **F**unction.
 EvoDesign is a de novo protein design method developed by the Yang Zhang Lab at the University of Michigan.
 The evolutionary profile- and physics-based potential is used for protein design scoring.
 In the earlier version of EvoDesign, FoldX is used to compute the physical energy.
 Since physical energy is significant in modeling atomic-level interactions, it plays important role in protein-protein interaction design.
 To improve the computational accuracy and speed of EvoDesign, we developed EvoEF to replace FoldX.

 # What EvoEF can do?
-The following useful functions are supported by EvoEF:
+EvoEF can do the following calculations given a protein structure in the PDB format:

 **ComputeStability**: compute the stability (or total energy) of a protein or protein complex.